-The early issues of the DC run had a somewhat vertically stretched version of the newspaper strip logo, but when the book went to 100 pages, they returned to the original strip logo to save space.
+When the book went to 100 pages, they returned to the original strip logo to save space.
 While the rest of the cover has rather bland type, and an overpowering top banner, the strip logo still makes it work for me.
 The great Kubert cover art sure doesn’t hurt.

 While the comics trudged along at Gold Key in the 1960s, the Tarzan novels underwent a rebirth with their publication in inexpensive mass-market paperbacks.
 This was the entry point to Burrough’s original novels for a new generation of kids, myself included.
 And we had the choice of the authorized Ballantine editions, above, with reasonably attractive type design and very stylized cover art, or…